linkeddatacenter/kees/README.md

 A *domain knowledge* is something known about a specific argument (e.g. a set of producs, commercial offerings, a social network, etc. etc).
 Knowledge domains are additive, there is no limit to the knowledge domain perimeter nor to its size.
 KEES allows you to _formalize_ and *license* all you need to build a knowledge domain, that is:

-- how to collect the right data,
+- how to collect the right data
-- the meaning of the data,
+- the meaning of the data
-- how much you can trust in your information,
+- how much you can trust in your information
-- what new information you can deduct from the collected data,
+- what new information you can deduct from the collected data
 - how to answer specific questions using information

 Both machines and humans can use this *know how* to increase their knowledge.
 KEES is a Semantic Web Application.